-Figure 35: Multiplet Table and Report
+Figure 38: Printing selected objects

 5 The Settings Menu

 There is a large array of options for customizing the look and feel of JASON, as well as preferences for the analysis tools.
-These are controlled using the settings menu, shown in Figure 36.
+These are controlled using the 'Settings' menu, shown in Figure 39.

-Figure 36: The Settings Menu, the general setting (left), NMR settings (middle) and Table settings (right) The settings menu can be accessed from the main menu in the top left-hand corner of JASON or from the menu opened by a right mouse button click anywhere in the canvas.
-When the menu is first opened the user will see the general settings section.
-The settings menu comprises of three sections, the general settings, the NMR settings and the Table settings.
+Figure 39: The Settings Menu, the general setting (left), NMR settings (middle) and Table settings (right) The 'Settings' menu can be accessed from the Main Menu in the top left-hand corner of JASON or from the menu opened by a right mouse button click anywhere in the Canvas.
+When the menu is first opened, the user will see the 'General Settings' section.
+The 'Settings' menu comprises of three sections, the General Settings, the NMR settings and the Table settings.
 Each of these sections has its own set of tabs which are described below.
-Factory reset button: this button sets all options in setting to their original factory default values.
-5.1 The General Settings Any changes can be applied using the Apply button or when all the changes have been completed the user can quit the settings dialog by pressing ok, which will apply the setting and quit.
-Pressing the cancel button will quit without applying the settings.
+Factory Reset button: this button sets all options in setting to their original factory default values.
+5.1 The General Settings Any changes can be applied using the 'Apply' button, or when all the changes have been completed the user can quit the settings dialog by pressing 'OK', which will apply the current settings and quit.
+Pressing the 'Cancel' button will quit without applying the settings.

-Figure 37: The General Settings The general settings panel has 3 tabs:
+Figure 40: The General Settings The 'General Settings' panel has 3 tabs:

-5.1.1 User Interface There are four options in the user interface tab.
+5.1.1 User Interface There are four options in the 'User Interface' tab.

-Language: allows the user to select the language for the software.
+Language: this option allows the user to select the language for the software.
 Currently, English and Japanese are supported.
-Autohide Context Tool Bar: when this box is checked, the context tool bar discussed in section 3.1 Context Tool Bar will become invisible unless the cursor is moved into the top left-hand corner of a spectrum.
-Drag Grouped Panels Together: when this box is checked the context sensitive panels, described in section 3.2 Context Sensitive Panels and subsequent sections that are stacked on top of each other can be moved as a single object, see Figure 15, Figure 16 and Figure 38.
-Tab Bar for Group Panels: When the context sensitive panels are grouped together by stacking them one on top of another, the tabs can be displayed either horizontally or vertically as shown in Figure 38.
+Autohide Context Tool bar: when this box is checked, the Context Tool bar discussed in section 3.1 Context Tool Bar will become invisible unless the cursor is moved into the top left-hand corner of a spectrum.
+Drag Grouped Panels Together: when this box is checked, the context sensitive panels, described in section 3.2 Context Sensitive Panels and subsequent sections that are stacked on top of each other, can be moved as a single object, see Figure 15, Error!
+Reference source not found. and Figure 41.
+Tab Bar for Group Panels: when the context sensitive panels are grouped together by stacking them one on top of another, the tabs can be displayed either horizontally or vertically as shown in Figure 41.

-Figure 38: Alternative arrangements of grouped panels.
+Figure 41: Alternative arrangements of grouped panels.

-5.1.2 Canvas This tab allows the user to define how new objects are added to the canvas.
-By default objects are added sequentially either horizontally or vertically on the canvas depending on the choice make in the Open Direction option.
-New objects are placed on the canvas using a layout which has two logic layers of placement.
+5.1.2 Canvas This tab allows the user to define how new objects are added to the Canvas.
+By default, objects are added sequentially either horizontally or vertically on the Canvas depending on the choice made in the 'Open Direction' option.
+New objects are placed on the Canvas using a layout which has two logic layers of placement.
 In the first logic layer, objects fill a block of width and height as specified in the settings.
-Once this block is full, then new blocks are created on the canvas, following similar rules.
-The second logic layer defines which direction the canvas can grow in.
-When placing the blocks on the canvas within the second layer, the user can choose in what direction (horizontal or vertical) the canvas can grow without restriction while more and more blocks are added.
+Once this block is full, then new blocks are created on the Canvas, following similar rules.
+The second logic layer defines which direction the Canvas can grow in.
+When placing the blocks on the Canvas within the second layer, the user can choose in what direction (horizontal or vertical) the Canvas can grow without restriction while more and more blocks are added.
 This direction is called the Open Direction in Settings.
-For a clarity, we will refer to the direction perpendicular to the open direction as the restricted direction.
+For a clarity, we will refer to the direction perpendicular to the open direction as the Restricted Direction.
 The restricted dimension size is limited by the value of the Max Blocks parameter.
 Below we describe some details and examples of this layout system.